Australian Organ Donor Register

 Read about organ donation on the DonateLife website.

 It’s important to tell your family your decision about being an organ donor.
 They’ll have the final say.

 When you die, they need to agree before your organs can be donated.
 They’re more likely to follow your wishes if they already know about them.

 The register can only give information:

 - to AMPs who have Australian Government approval, or

 - where a law says it can or must

 How to register

-- Download a New registration, change or removal of details form
+- submit a new registration, change or removal of address details form